jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 60: 10/6/2018
 Finished a secret project 🙊 will share more soon.
 Also made a bit of progress on MIT 6.00.1x 👨🏻‍💻

+### Day 61: 10/12/201
+Submitted my first PR of #Hacktoberfest and it was merged 😁

+Also, continued working through MIT 6.00.1x - a bit behind but just means it's time to grind!